-Here are the five stocks that made it through the screen:
+Here are five of the 11 stocks that made it through the screen:

-Funko, Inc. FNKO: Funko is a leading creator, developer and provider of pop-culture collectibles including figures, accessories and apparel among others.
-Sporting a VGM Score of A, this Everett, WA-headquartered company’s expected EPS growth rate for three to five years currently stands at 17.4%, comparing favorably with the industry's growth rate of 10.6%.
+T-Mobile US, Inc. TMUS: T-Mobile US is a national wireless service provider.
+Sporting a VGM Score of B, this Bellevue, WA-headquartered company’s expected EPS growth rate for three to five years currently stands at 18.9%, comparing favorably with the industry's growth rate of 10.6%.

 You can get the rest of the stocks on this list by signing up now for your 2-week free trial to the Research Wizard and start using this screen in your own trading.
 Further, you can also create your own strategies and test them first before taking the investment plunge.